shaack/cm-chessboard/README.md

 ### getMarkers(square = null, type = null)

-Returns the the boards markers as an array.
+Returns the the board's markers as an array.

 Set square to `null`, to get all markers of a type on the board.
 Set type to `null`, to get all types.
 Set `both` to null to get all markers on the board.